Mass-type invariants in the presence of a cosmological constant

 adheres tangentially to the boundary upon reaching it.
 Informally, this condition may be interpreted as the alignment of the unit normal to the level sets with the outward unit normal to the boundary, as the point approaches the boundary:

 where $\nu$ denotes the outward unit normal to $\partial M$ (we refeer the reader to~\cite[Summary of Definitions/Theorem 1.5]{Xu} for the precise definition).
-The Hawking mass, however, fails to be monotone along this type of flow in general.
-A concrete counterexample comes from the interior of a Clifford torus in the round sphere of radius $R_\Lambda$.
-This manifold has scalar curvature constantly equal to $2\Lambda>0$, so it satisfies~\eqref{eq:DEC}, and its boundary is a minimal Clifford torus $\mathbb{T}_{\Lambda}$ with area $6\pi^2/\Lambda$.
-The Hawking mass of this boundary is therefore
+In general, however, the Hawking mass is not guaranteed to be nondecreasing along such a flow.
+A concrete counterexample is provided by the region inside a Clifford torus in the round sphere of radius $R_\Lambda$.
+This manifold has constant scalar curvature $2\Lambda>0$, so it satisfies~\eqref{eq:DEC}, and its boundary is the minimal Clifford torus $\mathbb{T}_{\Lambda}$ with area $6\pi^2/\Lambda >12\pi/\Lambda$.
+A straightforward calculation then yields that the Hawking mass of this boundary is given by

-Now start the IMCF with obstacle from a point in this manifold.
-As noted above, we have $\mathfrak m_{\rm Haw}(\Sigma_t) \to 0$ as $t\to -\infty$.
-However, after the first contact time with the boundary, the Hawking masses of the evolving surfaces $\Sigma_t$ are driven closer and closer to the Hawking mass of the boundary.
-In fact, for times $t$ sufficiently close to the last contact time $T^*$ -- which is finite, as follows from~\cite[Theorem 1.7]{Xu}) -- $\mathfrak m_{\rm Haw}(\Sigma_t)$ is strictly negative.
-Thus, in this example $t \mapsto \mathfrak m_{\rm Haw}(\Sigma_t)$ starts near $0$ as $t\to -\infty$ and becomes negative as $t\to T^*$, so it cannot be nondecreasing for all times.